The 10 Best TV Shows About Jail, Prison, and Inmates

 Prison Break ignited the world of primetime American television when it debuted in 2005, thanks to its memorable characters and insane plot.

-Michael Scofield (Wentworth Miller) breaks into Fox River State Penitentiary in order to rescue his brother Lincoln Burrows (Dominic Purcell), who's on death row for the alleged murder of the brother to the Vice President.
+Michael Scofield (played by Wentworth Miller) breaks into Fox River State Penitentiary in order to rescue his brother Lincoln Burrows (played by Dominic Purcell), who's on death row for the alleged murder of the brother to the Vice President.

 Of course, Michael has a plan.
 He's a brilliant structural engineer who has access to the prison's blueprints, allowing him to hatch a complex plan—the details of which are tattooed all over his body as cryptic images.